There are a few ways to report concerning adverts:

 Report advert to website

 It is essential to report the advert to the website it is listed on.
-Many of the UK’s largest classified websites are already following PAAG’s Minimum Standards so will be happy to remove the advert should it happen to have slipped through their security checks.
+Many of the UK’s largest classified websites are already following PAAG’s Advertising Standards so will be happy to remove the advert should it happen to have slipped through their security checks.

 Report advert to Trading Standards

 For action to be taken you must report the advert to the Trading Standards department of the Local Authority where the seller is situated, who will be able to investigate.
 You can find the details of the one you need here: https://www.gov.uk/find-local-trading-standards-office

 Remember if you have reported the advert to the website already it is important to take down the relevant details such as the advert number, seller’s name and contact number, or better yet take screenshots in case it is removed before trading standards get to it.